 You can use spaces, regardless of the file system.

 The question now is, how are you going to fill that freshly formatted USB drive?
-Do you have a bootable USB drive, yet?
-How about a multiboot USB?
 You should definitely own a USB repair toolkit!
 Don’t have enough sticks for all those ideas?
 These are the fastest USB flash drives money can buy.

 Which Format Options Do We Recommend?

 During a normal format, files are removed from the drive and the drive is scanned for bad sectors.
 During the Quick Format, only the files are removed and no scan is performed.
 Hence go with that option if you don’t have time and are dealing with a healthy or new drive.

 What are your experiences with formatting USB drives and what are your preferred settings?